-Halloween decor at your home's front door can be so much more than pumpkins on the stoop.
-Without too much extra work, you can turn your front door into a festive jack-o'-lantern with a painted felt door covering.
-This project is simple and can be customized to suit your color scheme and decorating style.
-Follow these steps to create a pumpkin-inspired Halloween front door, or use this DIY project as inspiration for your own custom monster decoration.
+Halloween door decor can be so much more than putting a few pumpkins on your stoop.
+Without too much extra work, you can turn your front door into a festive jack-o'-lantern with a painted felt door cover.
+This easy DIY Halloween decoration can be customized to suit your color scheme and decorating style.
+Follow these steps to create a pumpkin-inspired Halloween door, or use this project as inspiration for your own custom monster decoration.

 Cut the felt to the size of your door, making sure to keep the edges as straight as possible.
 For a door with an arched top, cut the felt to the door's rectangular dimensions, then hold up the felt to the door and mark sections in the corners that need to be rounded.